csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 So this means for **synthesizing audio, we're looking at roughly $6 per hour**.
 But okay, this was just a small example, so let's run some experiments, scale it and evaluate across a few more languages.

-## Cost per hour across different languages
+### Synthesis cost per hour across different languages

 The question we want to answer is: even though we pay for audio tokens, does this imply the same audio costs per hour across languages?